SAVE THE DATES September 5th to 7th 2024

 About The Billfish

-In 1994 Catalina Island Yacht Club (CIYC) members Bill Melville and Jerry Lewis co-founded the CIYC Billfish Invitational.
+In 1994, Catalina Island Yacht Club (CIYC) members Bill Melville and Jerry Lewis co-founded the CIYC Billfish Invitational.
 Inspired by Bill’s cousin, who had organized the Church Mouse Marlin Invitational in Avalon two years prior, Bill and Jerry thought it would be a good way to raise money while doing something they were passionate about.
-And so began a great tradition that has given Club members and other sportsmen a challenging, exciting and fun event while benefitting both the Island and the Club.
+And so began a great tradition that has given both Club members and other sportsmen a challenging and fun event while benefitting Island charities.

-The Invitational begins each year with the Captain’s Meeting on Thursday night where anglers picked up their cameras with time and date stamps set.
-Rules were discussed and strategies were laid out, all supported with an abundance of fine food and drink.
+The Invitational begins each year with a Captain’s Meeting on Thursday night.
+Rules are covered and strategies laid out, all with an abundance of fine food and drink.

-On Friday morning, lines are in the water at 6 a.m., some participants leaving in the dark of the night to travel south as far as San Diego seeking out the hot spots.
-Some went to the West End, others not far from the harbor.
+Friday morning, it’s lines in at 6 a.m.
+Some participants will leave in the dark of the night on Thursday to travel elsewhere in search of hot spots.
+Others may not venture far from the harbor.

-Just to keep things interesting, there is a side tournament called the Tuna Division.
-Any edible fish qualifies – tuna, dorado, wahoo, yellow tail, etc. The catch is taken to the Green Pier by 4:00 p.m.
-Saturday to get an official weight ticket for certification at the Club.
+To keep things interesting, the Tournament also includes a Gamefish Division.
+Any of the following species qualify – tuna, dorado, wahoo, yellowtail, and white seabass.
+Each catch is taken to the Green Pier by 4:00 p.m. on Saturday to get an official weight slip to be submitted to the Tournament Committee.

-Everyone is required to be back in the harbor on Saturday by 4 p.m. to turn in photos showing their marlin alongside the boat with a hand on the leader.
-A well-earned sit down dinner of 12 oz. swordfish steaks barbecued by Club members satisfies a tired and hungry crowd of 120.
+All teams are required to be back in Avalon Harbor on Saturday by 4 p.m. to turn in photos showing their marlin or swordfish alongside the boat with leader in hand.